 Center-based services are those that are provided on-site at one of Behavioral Innovation’s Treatment Centers, rather than in the home, school, or community.
 We have chosen, as an organization, to employ a center-based model in light of its many advantages.

-Benefits of the Center
+Benefits of the Center-Based Therapy Model

 - Ideal setting for generalization of skills in a setting that is less familiar than home

-- Opportunity to integrate in-home services when clinically relevant to support generalization and skill building
+- Opportunity to integrate in-home services when clinically relevant to support generalization and skill building.

-- Centers have complete control of the environment with all professionals, including BCBAs, working together to support the child’s needs, as well as different individuals available to help ensure generalization
+- Centers have complete control of the environment with all professionals, including BCBAs, working together to support the child’s needs, as well as different individuals available to help ensure generalization.

-Once argument for favoring home-based sessions over center-based sessions is the idea that parents or caregivers are more likely to participate in treatment sessions if the sessions are located in their home.
+One argument for favoring in-home sessions over center-based sessions is the idea that parents or caregivers are more likely to participate in treatment sessions if the sessions are located in their homes.
 However, the idea that simple proximity to treatment will improve parent participation is similar to the failed strategy that Stokes and Baer (1977) noted as “train and hope”.

-“When you’re choosing the type of therapy for your child, ask yourself: “What is the goal?
-What future do I envision for my child?
+When you are choosing the type of therapy for your child, ask yourself: “What is the goal and what future do I envision for my child?"
 That’s the therapy roadmap that we help you create.
-At BI, the parent is in charge.
-We’re here to help you make the best decisions for your child.”
+The parent is in charge.
+We are here to help you make the most informed decisions for your child.”

 - Regine Booth, M.Ed., BCBA, LBA